Food and Drug Administration Modernization Act of 1997: Standards for medical products

-While the act reduces or simplifies many regulatory obligations of manufacturers, it does not lower the standards by which medical products are introduced into the market place.
 In the area of drugs, the law codifies the agency's current practice of allowing in certain circumstances one clinical investigation as the basis for product approval.
 The act, however, does preserve the presumption that, as a general rule, two adequate and well-controlled studies are needed to prove the product's safety and effectiveness.

 In the area of medical devices, the act specifies that the FDA may keep out of the market products whose manufacturing processes are so deficient that they could present a serious health hazard.
 The law also gives the agency authority to take appropriate action if the technology of a device suggests that it is likely to be used for a potentially harmful unlabeled use.

-Prescription Drug User Fee Act

-The FDAMA required all of these specifications, in addition many of these provisions were required to completed in a specific time period.
-These are specified in the FDAMA Implementation Chart of Completed Items.

-Establishment of a clinical trials registry

-Exploration began with this 1997 act.
-The government established ClinicalTrials.gov as a result in 2000.

-Controversies

-The biggest complaint in regards to this act was the amount of time, money, and effort it would require.
-This act required the government to make good on a lot of its promises within the FDA.

-On October 7, 1998, the Acting Commissioner of the Food and Drug Administration, Michael A. Friedman, M.D., said this in regards to the acts implementation:

-Coming at this time of vigorous scientific growth, implementing FDAMA is one of the most demanding challenges faced by the Agency in its 92 year history.
-It has been a challenge, albeit one I believe we have substantially met, to promulgate the many regulations and guidances, and take the other steps, necessary to effectuate the changes set forth in the statute.
-We are thoroughly committed to meeting this challenge.

-Critics questioned the necessity of the act, stating that the Federal Food, Drug, and Cosmetic Act was a substantial legislature on its own.
-In addition, many questioned whether the shortened time frame for the approval of prescription drugs would do more harm than good.
+FDA Modernation Act 2.0

+In 2022, the FDA Modernization Act 2.0 was approved and signed into law by President Joe Biden.
+The FDA Modernization Act of 2.0 removed the requirement for animal testing in drug development, making it optional.
+This enabled further development of new alternative technologies such as cell assays, computer modeling, and bioprinting.